The Forrester Wave™: Customer Data Platforms For B2C, Q3 2024 Read the report

 Feature Image for What is a CDP?
 A Complete Guide for Customer Data Platforms article on CDP.com

-A customer data platform (CDP) is a customer data management solution that consists of a centralized database that has the ability to ingest, integrate, manage, and deliver customer data to other technology solutions in order to personalize the customer experience (CX).
+A customer data platform (CDP) is an advanced customer data management software solution consisting of a centralized database with the ability to ingest, integrate, manage, and deliver customer data to other technology solutions in order to personalize the customer experience (CX) at scale.

 CDP software collects and integrates all forms of customer data with the intent to create a unified customer profile (also known as a single customer view (SCV).
 This unified view can then be used to align all business efforts around a single source of customer truth.
 CDPs can collect consumer behavior, demographic, and transactional data to track and analyze customer interactions with your organization.